Real Name | Howard Louis Carr Jr. |

 - Where did Howie Carr go to school?
 Howie Carr is a graduate of The University of North Carolina

-- Howie Carr has 5 kids
+- Howie Carr is a proud parent of 5 kids

 FAQ